Rulon C. Allred

 Rulon Clark Allred (March 29, 1906 - May 10, 1977) was an American homeopath and chiropractor in Salt Lake City and the leader of what is now the Apostolic United Brethren, a breakaway sect of polygamous Mormon fundamentalists in Utah, Colorado, and Arizona, United States.
-He was murdered on the orders of Ervil LeBaron, the head of a rival polygamous sect.
+He was murdered by Rena Chynoweth on the orders of Ervil LeBaron, the head of a rival polygamous sect.